 - Warranties eliminate the panic of finding a qualified technician when a repair is urgently needed.

 Home warranties are often confused with other services, such as homeowners insurance or manufacturer’s warranties.
-Even after that confusion clears, many people have a lot of questions about what a home warranty is and what it does.
-Addressing some of the most frequently asked questions can help homeowners better understand warranty coverage so they can find the best home warranty for their needs.
+Even after that confusion clears, many people have a lot of questions about what a home warranty is and what it covers.
+Addressing some of the most frequently asked questions can help homeowners better understand home warranty coverage so they can find the best home warranty plans for their needs.

 Q. What does a home warranty cover?

-A home warranty covers the cost of maintaining, repairing, or replacing whole-home systems and appliances included in the policy documents.
+A home warranty is a service agreement that covers the cost of maintaining, repairing, or sometimes replacing whole-home systems and appliances included in the policy documents.
 Policyholders pay an annual premium and a flat service fee per call.
 The agreement typically lasts for a year, at which time homeowners can cancel, renew, or purchase coverage from a different home warranty company.
+Home warranty companies may offer extra coverage for sprinkler systems, swimming pools, or hot tubs, among other items.
+Some home warranties cover pre-existing conditions that can’t be identified during a visual inspection, but that won’t always be the case.
+Homeowners with older homes who want this extra protection may want to consider one of the best home warranties for pre-existing conditions.

 Q. What does a home warranty not cover?